chochain/tensorForth/README.md

 ## tensorForth - Forth does matrices and machine learning, implemented in CUDA.
-* Forth VM that supports tensor calculus and dynamic parallelism
+* Forth VM that supports tensor calculus and Convolution Neural Network with dynamic parallelism

 ### Status
 |version|feature|stage|description|conceptual comparable|